 Secure my Site24x7 account using Two Factor Authentication

-The Two Factor Authentication is a 2 step verification process before you are authorized to log in to your Site24x7 account.
-It thus adds an additional layer of security to your Site24x7 login process.
+The Two-Factor Authentication (TFA) is a two-step verification process before you are authorized to log in to your Site24x7 account.
+It provides an additional layer of security to your Site24x7 login process.

 At the organization level,

-- Login to your Site24x7 account and then navigate to My Account.
+Log in to your Site24x7 account and then navigate to Admin > My Account.

 Related Articles